sgloutnikov/NeterraProxy/README.md

 ## Acknowledgments
 * SmoothProxy
-* KodiBG.org for providing the EPG
+* KodiBG.org for providing the EPG source